Gowthami0901/instructor/README.md

 # Instructor

 This document provides a detailed overview of various AI model integrations supported by Instructor, focusing on performance, pricing, and suitability for data extraction tasks.
 It aims to guide developers in selecting the most appropriate integration based on their specific needs.
-# Instructor Integrations Summary

-This document provides a comprehensive overview of various AI model integrations supported by Instructor, focusing on performance, pricing, and suitability for data extraction tasks.
-It aims to guide developers in selecting the most appropriate integration based on their specific needs.

 ## Table of Contents
 - [OpenAI](#openai)